wavemaker/docs/learn/how-tos/configuring-sap-hana-clouddb.md

         - **Username and Password**: DB Credentials.
         - **Database Name**: Provide the name of the Database to connect.
         - **Host**: Hostname of the Database to connect.
-        - **Schema Filter**: List of schema names to be imported in the wavemaker.
+        - **Schema Filter**: List of schema names to be imported in the WaveMaker.
     - Advanced Settings:
         - **Port**: Port on which SAP HANA is configured (default is 443).
         - **JDBC URL**: JDBC connection string of the DB.